CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/IIngredient.md

 ### Amount

 If you want to use more than one of a given item, you can set an amount to an IIngredient.
-This is as easy as multiplying the IIngredient with an integer.
+This is as easy as multiplying the IIngredient with an Integer.
 Retrieveing the amount is also possible.
 ```
 val multipleApples = <minecraft:apple> * 3;